Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

 which is exact.
 Moreover since the $B$-comodule $E$ is cofree (hence injective) there exists a $B$-linear homotopy $H$ on the cobar resolution above that makes the complex contractible over $B$.
 Note that the homotopy reduces the number of $B$-tensor components by one.

-The homotopy operator $H$ defines a homotopy retraction data $(0, 0, H)$ between the zero complex and the cobar resolution (see the Appendix~\ref{sec:chpl} for details on homological perturbation technique).
+This homotopy operator $H$ defines a homotopy retraction data $(0, 0, H)$ between the zero complex and the cobar resolution (see the Appendix~\ref{sec:chpl} for details on homological perturbation technique).
 We also want to require $H$ to be special, i.e. $H^2=0$.
 This can be achieved by making the following transformation